zicklag/docs-1/docs/configuration/webhooks.md

+---
+description: Webhooks are configured within the App (no code required) and send HTTP requests when a specific event is triggered.
+Learn more about Webhooks.
+readTime: 12 minutes
+---

 # Webhooks

 > Webhooks are configured within the App (no code required) and send HTTP requests when a specific event is triggered.